Koha-Community/kohadocs/source/reports.rst

     |image1294|

-Once everything is entered click the 'Save Report' button and you'll be presented with options to run it.
+Once everything is entered click the 'Save report' button and you'll be presented with options to run it.
 Once a report is saved you do not have to recreate it you can simply find it on the Saved Reports page and :ref:`run <running-custom-reports-label>` or :ref:`edit <edit-custom-reports-label>` it.

 .. _duplicate-report-label:

-Duplicate Report
+Duplicate report
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Reports can also be added by duplicating an existing report.
 Visit the